“I try to hit the ball as hard as I can every time I swing.” – Ralph Kiner, Pittsburgh Pirates slugger

 Fans, former teammates, dignitaries and assorted drinking buddies paid their respects to America’s greatest athlete on Aug.
 17-18, 1948.
 About 77,000 people filed by.

-The site of a still Ruth probably struck many of them odd.
-Did the Babe ever stay still for long in life?
+The site of a forever-still Ruth probably struck many of them odd.
+Did the Babe ever stay still in life?
 One of his New York Yankee teammates, Ping Bodie, said, “I didn’t room with Babe Ruth.
 I roomed with his suitcase.”
 (This quote is attributed to most of Ruth’s roommates over the years.)

 Fans knew him as the Babe, the Big Bam, the Wizard of Wham, the Colossus of Clout, the Prince of Pounders, the Rajah of Rap, the Maharajah of Mash and more.

 He did things big.
 “I swing big,” he said.
 “I like to live as big as I can.”
 He made headlines.
 “Babe Hits 60th Home Run of Season.”
 “Sultan of Swat Slams No. 714.”
 He did the improbable.
 In 1920, the Bambino blasted 54 home runs, more than any one team in the American League hit that year.
 He did the controversial.
-“He called a shot in the World Series!” … “No, he didn’t!”
+“He called a shot in the World Series!” some insisted… “No, he didn’t!” many cried.

 Ruth suffered in 1925 from a bellyache “heard round the world.”
 Or, did he battle something more sinister? (“Syphilis,” some whispered.)
 He ate, drank, and wanted nothing more than to be merry.
 He punctuated the Roaring ‘20s.